-'Cold-call' telemarketing and doorknocking activities will be banned from the Victorian Energy Upgrades (VEU) program in 2024.
-Under the ban, you can only telephone or visit residential and business consumers to market a VEU activity if you obtain express prior consent.
+'Cold-call' telemarketing and doorknocking activities are banned from the Victorian Energy Upgrades (VEU) program..
+Under the bans, you can only telephone or visit residential and business consumers to market a VEU activity if you obtain express prior consent.

 Prohibited activity under telemarketing and doorknocking bans